Aonghuso/Setanta-site/app/tut/en/decision-time.md

 ## And/Or/Not

-What if we want to check more than [[one thing|rud amháin]], for example, what if we want to check if an age is either greater than 20, or less than 10.
+What if we want to check more than [[one thing|rud amháin]]?
+For example, what if we want to check if an age is either greater than 20, or less than 10.
 How do we combine checks?

 We do this with three [[powerful|cumhachtach]] operators called "[[and|agus]]" (`&`), "[[or|nó]]" (`|`) and "[[not|]]" (`!`).